 Big Lipped Alligator Moment: Barney and Robin's dance in the seventh season premiere.
 Very sudden, very elaborate and the rest of the reception joins in, and then completely ignored the second the song ends.

 Robin's attitude towards her coworker Patrice.
-Although most people found it funny at first because of Smulder's over-the-top screams, some fans think the joke has long overstayed its welcome, and now it does nothing but to show Robin being a colossal jerkass.
+Although most people found it funny at first because of Smulder's over-the-top screams, some fans think the joke overstayed its welcome for way too long (right to the second to last episode!), and ultimately it did nothing but to show Robin being a colossal jerkass.

 Ted/Empire State Building.
 A cop suspects Ted of being an objectophiliac.